After Wisdom Tooth Removal

 - If numbness of the lip, chin, or tongue occurs there is no cause for alarm.
 As stated before surgery, this is usually temporary in nature.
 You should be aware that if your lip or tongue is numb you could bite it and not feel it so be careful.
 Call Dr. Mahar if you have any questions about this: Cary Office Phone Number 919-567-3293.

 - Slight elevation of temperature immediately following surgery is not uncommon.
 If the temperature persists, notify the office: Cary Office Phone Number 919-567-3293.
 Tylenol or ibuprofen should be taken to reduce the fever.

 - Occasionally, patients may feel hard projections in the mouth with their tongue.
-They are not roots; they are the bony walls which supported the tooth.
+They are not roots; they are the bony walls that supported the tooth.
 These projections usually smooth out spontaneously.
 If not, they can be removed by Dr. Mahar.
 Occasionally, small slivers of bone may work themselves out during the first week or two after surgery.
 This is not unusual.

 - If the corners of your mouth are stretched, they may dry out and crack.
 Your lips should be kept moist with an ointment such as Vaseline.

 - Sore throats and pain when swallowing are not uncommon.
 The muscles get swollen.
 The normal act of swallowing can then become painful.
 This will subside in 2–3 days.

 - Stiffness (Trismus) of the jaw muscles may cause difficulty in opening your mouth for a few days following surgery.
 This is a normal post-operative event that will resolve in time.